AMM FREE CEREMONY SCRIPTS LIBRARY

 Hybrid & Live-streamed weddings:

-If some guests are attending remotely or virtually over Zoom, Skype, or other livestream wedding platform, set up a computer facing the ceremony space.
+If some guests will attend your wedding remotely over a livestream wedding platform, set up a computer facing the ceremony space.
 Prepare this ahead of time to make sure everyone stays 'in frame' for viewers.
 Assign a guest to welcome and keep track of online guests throughout the ceremony.

 This is the beginning of the Wedding Ceremony.
 Guests are seated in their household groups or individual seats, followed by the entrance of the wedding party.
 The couple may choose to enter together, or one at a time.
 If a socially-distanced aisle is difficult to create with guests spread out, the couple may choose to maximize safety by starting the wedding already standing at the front, or entering from the side.